-Well what else are you going to serve your guests with?
+What else are you going to serve your guests with?
 Plastic cups left over from last night’s barbecue?

 - The Old Fashioned

 Also known as the rocks glass, this is the number one essential piece of home bar glassware.
 Typically reserved for drinks taken neat or on the rocks, it still doesn’t look half bad serving cocktails.
-It’s large enough to accommodate the ice cubes from you freezer’s ice tray so you don’t have to crush it (which dilutes the drink as it melts faster).
+It’s large enough to accommodate the ice cubes from the freezer’s ice tray so you don’t have to crush it (which dilutes the drink as it melts faster).

 - Cocktail Glass